 A student can walk across the stage at graduation only if the following is true: the student has met all of the school's graduation requirements with regards to classes, credits, and extracurricular activities, in addition to demonstrating the principles of A Disciplined Life®.
 Students with disabilities, regardless of their academic standing at the end of the year, may participate in graduation ceremonies, in accordance with Brittany's Law.
-See 105 ILCS 5/14-16.
+See 105 ILCS 5/14-16 and network policies for additional information.